predictive-powers 0.6.0

 // This is a tool that will be accessible to the agent

-// Notice it must be public.
+// Notice it must be declared public for the annotations to be accessible.

 public static class GetCurrentWeatherTool extends AbstractTool {

-private static class GetCurrentWeatherParameters {
+public static class Parameters {

 private enum TemperatureUnits {